raynaharrisphd/raynaharrisphd.github.io/_posts/2024-10-12-beach-yoga-birthday.md

 layout: post
 title: "Birthday Yoga"
 date: 2024-10-3
 excerpt: "This is a private class for a group of celebrating a friend's 40th birthday.
-They requested a light flow ending with a nice restorative savasana."
+They requested a light flow ending with a nice restorative savasana.
+The class begins with writing 12 affirmation statements, breath-work, and a birthday meditation.
+After a brief warm-up, we do sun salutations and add in the 12 affirmations statements as mantras.
+This is followed by a series of standing poses to build strength, flexibility, and balance.
+After a little core-work, we cool down, relax, and end with a juicy savasana."
 categories: yoga
 tags: ['Yoga on the Beach']
 org: "Tahoe Flow Arts and Fitness"